 High availability and disaster recovery

 In general, source and target databases are configured for high availability.
-A master database has a corresponding read replica that is promoted to be the master database when a failure occurs.
+A primary database has a corresponding read replica that is promoted to be the primary database when a failure occurs.

 If the database migration system itself fails (for example, the zone it runs in becomes inaccessible), then it must be recovered.
 One recovery approach is a cold restart.
 In this approach, the database migration system is installed in an operational zone and restarted.
 The biggest issue to address is that the migration system must be able to determine the last consistent data transfer before the failure and continue from that point to ensure data completeness and consistency in the target databases.